Dynamic functional brain connectivity results depend on modeling assumptions: comparing the sliding-window method and the Wishart process for dynamic hypothesis testing: Discussion

-Using simulations with different latent covariance structures, we evaluated both the Bayesian and frequentist frameworks.
+Using simulations with different latent covariance structures, we evaluated both approaches.
 Overall, our simulations showed that both the Wishart process and the sliding-window method accurately estimate different types of connectivity, but the quality depends heavily on modeling assumptions.
-For example, with the use of smooth kernels such as the rational quadratic kernel, or with the use of large window sizes, we were unable to model fast fluctuations in connectivity.
-Our hypothesis testing results showed that these modeling choices also impacted the test accuracies, with performance decreasing if the covariance itself was not captured accurately.
+For example, when we use large window sizes for the sliding window approach or use smooth kernels such as the rational quadratic kernel in the Wishart process, we were unable to model fast fluctuations in connectivity.
+Our hypothesis testing results showed that these modeling choices also impact the test accuracies, with performance decreasing if the covariance itself was not captured accurately.
+For the Wishart process framework, this sensitivity was driven primarily by the choice of kernel rather than by the priors placed on the kernel hyperparameters.
+Overall, our robustness analysis showed relatively stable results across different prior settings for the kernel hyperparameters.
 Moreover, our simulations indicated that the outcomes are strongly influenced by choice of test statistic.
 While the variance and maximum power showed similar and reliable performances in terms of accuracy, recall, and false positive rates, median-crossing performed much worse.
 Compared to the other test statistics, median-crossing showed a reduced ability to detect dynamics, while also estimating many false positives for the exponential and periodic-exponential kernels.